 Onions will be ready to harvest when the bulb has filled out and the tops brown and wilt.
 Gently dig them up during fine weather and place in a warm area to dry out until the outside layer turns papery.
 Then tidy up the bulbs by removing the shrivelled tops and roots.
 Onions should be stored in cool dry conditions with good air circulation.

 There are a few problems that can develop with onions:-

 - Poor bulb formation (cause #1) – sowing at the wrong time of year for the variety of onion will result in poor bulb formation or the plant going to flower.
 Also check the seed packet to make sure you have chosen the right variety for your climate and conditions.

 - Poor bulb formation (cause #2) – too much nitrogen can encourage excess green growth at the expense of bulb development.
 Avoid using fresh manures or high nitrogen based fertilisers.

 - Poor seed germination – overwatering before seedlings emerge will result in the seed rotting.
 Soil needs to be kept just moist but not wet.

 - Fungal issues – there are several fungi which can cause foliage damage and rotting of bulbs.
 They can be difficult fix once present so be proactive to avoid the problem.
 Practice crop rotation and test the soil pH before planting.
-If too acidic correct with eco-flo lime or eco-flo dolomite.
+If too acidic correct with lime or dolomite.
 Don’t apply high nitrogen fertilisers.
 Ensure onions have sufficient growing space between each plant to allow for good air flow.
 If problems still occur you may be overwatering.

 - Seedling death – wilting and death of seedlings could be due to onion flies.
 The onion fly lays eggs into fresh organic matter and the hatching maggots can then attack seedlings.
 Avoid the problem by adding compost and manures a few weeks before planting or add later once plants are well established.